-But though Parliament has risen, and the halls of Westminster are deserted, members of Parliament and aspirants to the Legislature do not therefore hold their peace.
+But though Parliament has risen, and the halls of Westminster are deserted, members of Parlia-ment and aspirants to the Legislature do not therefore hold their peace.
 At Rochdale has been much talk for two days by Messrs.
-Cobden and Bright, addressed to the admiring electors of Rochdale in particular and to the people of England in general.
-The first-named statesman's pseech has disappointed his admirers, and occasioned much criticism at the hands of his opponents.
-It may be mildly described as exceedingly commonplace, and very long and tedious, its most statesmanlike points being his enunciation of the proposition that it would have been better to have taken five millions of taxes off French goods than to have spent a like sum in additional fortifications against France-a shrewd remark, though it will find few admirers-and his expression of the sympathy of this country with Italian freedom.
-Mr. Cobden takes credit to himself for conscientiousness in refusing to join Lord Palmerston's cabinet; but the question arises whether, if his services are of such value to the nation as his followers would fain have us believe, he might not have given the country the benefit of his services at the Board of Trade, without his tender conscience coming into collision with Lord Palmerston's foreign policy.
-Mr. Bright, of course, was as eloquent as usual upon the general misgovernment of the country, and the universal corruption-upon which points he is, no doubt, well qualified to judge.
-His speeches were also marked by the singular fact of his alluding to the newspapers without special abuse of them.
+Cobden and Bright addressed to the admining electors of Bright, addressed to the admiring electors of Rochdale in particular and to the people of England in general.
+The first-named statesman's pseech has disappointed his admirers, and occa-sioned much criticism at the hands of his opponents.
+It may be mildly described as exceedingly commonplace, and very long and tedious, its most statesmanlike points being his enunciation of the proposition that it would have been better to have taken five millions of taxes off French goods than to have spent a like sum in additional fortifications against France-a shrewd remark, though it will find few admirers-and his expression of the sym-pathy of this country with Italian freedom.
+Mr. Cobden takes credit to himselt for conscientious-ness in refusing to join Lord Palmerston's cabinet; but the question arises whether, if his services which points he is, no doubt, well qualified to without special abuse of them.

-The dispute between the master builders and would fain have us believe, he might not have

-The dispute between the master builders and their operatives still remains unsettled, though there are signs of an approaching accommodation.

-Many of the smaller masters have been compelled to reopen their yards by the exigencies of their business, and there is no doubt that the loss of time and unemployed capital must tell powerfully upon the employers.
-The men are also showing symptoms of feeling the serew, and we hear of deputations being sent round the country to canvass for subscriptions to the fund for their support, which seems to show weakness. strikes are in operation-among the factory hands at Padiham, the colliers in some parts of Wales, and the chain trade in Staffordshire.
-Yesterday one of the most exciting and deeplyinteresting criminal trials of our times was brought to a close.
+port, which seems to show weakness.
+Other strikes are in operation-among the factory hands at Padiham, the colliers in some parts of Wales, and the chain trade in Staffordshire.

+Yesterday one of the most exciting and deeplyinteresting oriminal trials of our times was brought to a close.
 After a long and careful examination of exceedingly conflicting evidence, Dr. Thomas Smethurst was convicted of poisoning his unhappy dupe, Isabella Bankes.
-The Lord Chief Baron characterised this as one of the most horrible murders on record.
-The prisoner protested his
+The Lord Chief Baron

-Home News.
+Homq News.

-IMPERIAL PARLIAMENT:
+IMPERIAL PARLIAMENT.

 Saturday, August 13.
 On this day the first session of the new Parliament had its brief existence brought to a close by prorogation, which was done by Royal Commission.
-The attendance to witness this ceremony was by no means numerous, for, though the seats in the "Strangers' Gallery" were pretty well filled-the principal occupants being ladies-something like solitude almost reigned in the body of the House, where, exclusive of the Royal Commissioners themselves, there were present not more than four
+The attendance to witness this ceremony was by no means numerous, for, though the seats in the "Strangers' Gallery" were pretty well filled-the principal occupants being ladies-something like solitude almost reigned in the body of the House, where, exclusive of the Royal Commissioners themselves, there were present not more than four peers.

-As all the legislative work in the House of Lords was wound up at the sitting on the previous day, nothing remained to be done but the execution of the Royal Commissions for declaring the assent of the Crown to certain bills, and for prorouging the Parliament, and the only matter that occurred, previous to the reading of the two commissions, was the presentation by the Lord Chancellor of some peti tions, one being very numerously signed by women, against the legalisation of marriage with a deceased wife's sister, in the prayer of which petitions the noble and learned lord expressed his concurrence.
+As all the legislative work in the House of Lords was wound up at the sitting on the previous day, nothing remained to be done but the execution of the Royal Commissions for declaring the assent of the Crown to certain bills, and for prorouging the Parliament, and the only matter that occurred, previous to the reading of the two commissions, was the presentation by the Lord Chancellor of some peti tions, one being very numerously signed by women. against the legalisation of marriage with a deceased wife's sister, in the prayer of which petitions the noble and learned lord expressed his concurrence.

 The House met at about half-past two o'clock, and shortly afterwards the Royal Commissioners entered and took their seats in front of the throne.
-The Commissioners were-the Lord Chancellor, the Earl Granville, the Duke of Somerset, the Earl of St.

-Germans, and Viscount Sydney.
+The Commissioners were-the Lord Chancellor, the Earl Granville, the Duke of Somerset, the Earl of St. Germans, and Viscount Sydney.